-If you are a new self-published author, you may not know that some time ago, Amazon went a little thermo-nuclear on book reviews.
+If you are a newly self-published author, you may not know that some time ago, Amazon went a little thermo-nuclear on book reviews.
 Why?

 The upshot was of course that Amazon came down heavily on the practice of buying book reviews, but unfortunately, at the same time, they also decided to change a lot more of the rules governing book reviews, which included banning family members, users of the same IP address, other self-published authors, and readers who had received gift copies of a book.

 For quite a few years now, I have had a great little bunch of beta readers, who have helped me during the final stages of preparing a new book, and have then, often but not always, posted a review when the book is released.
-I have never met them personally, only via social media.

 Now, as we live on opposite sides of the world, have never met, never made contact by phone, the only way Amazon could come to their conclusion would be from social media data.

 It is not rocket science to understand that traditional publishers use their huge numbers of advance readers, staff, and other industry contacts to ensure new releases are heavily reviewed.

 So what can a self-publisher do about Amazon book reviews?

-While not a perfect solution, here is a way to add reviews to your new book page, and surprisingly, the solution is supplied by Amazon!
+While not a perfect solution, here is a way to add reviews to your new book page, and surprisingly, the solution is supplied by Amazon.

 You need to have an Amazon Author page to do this, so if you don’t have one already, go to Amazon Author Central to set up your page.

 But for your reviews that have been rejected, or you know will be rejected, you can still publish them.

 Now, click on your book title and you will see this page.

 If you have more reviews, you can always add them within your book description, plus in the fields for the front and back flaps, or in the author tab.

 Adding as much information about your book via your Author Page is always a good idea, as when you first publish through KDP or Createspace, there is very little descriptive information added.

 The other advantage of adding as much book information as possible is that your Amazon book page will be much longer, and the fact that there are no reviews will not show above the fold, or in other words, on a user’s screen without scrolling down.

-Ok, getting Amazon book reviews can be a pain, but with this workaround, at least, your new title won’t look barren, unnoticed, unloved and uninteresting, so will be more likely to attract sales, and of course, new book reviews.
+Okay, getting Amazon book reviews can be a pain, but with this workaround, at least, your new title won’t look barren, unnoticed, unloved and uninteresting, so will be more likely to attract sales, and of course, new book reviews.